Let’s write a story together.

 When you write with purpose, you make your story a reality.
 It’s not something you hope happens or imagine someday will happen—your story already exists because you can see every aspect of it.
 You finish on time, sometimes ahead of schedule, and the end result captures the essence of your original intent.

-With a mentorship based on deliberate storytelling, you project your story into existence.
+With story development based on deliberate storytelling, you project your story into existence.

 No more guessing.
 No more wild speculations.
 We sit down together, capture the passion and message behind your original intent, and we write with confidence—knowing that everything we do serves that greater purpose.

-I’ve collaborated with executive producers and comedians on television shows, writer/directors and their animated features, novelists and their book series, and even playwrights and their plays.
+I’ve collaborated with executive producers and comedians on television shows, writer/directors and their animated features, novelists and their book series, and even game designers and their games.

 And I’m offering to help you with your story.